-To enhance the performance of MLLMs on Q-Real Bench, we propose a \textbf{Task-Specific Finetuning} framework.
-We construct two fine-tuning datasets aligned with the benchmark tasks: an ObjectQA dataset, consisting of object-level judgment QA pairs, and an ImageQA dataset, consisting of image-level grounding and reasoning description.
-Experimental results demonstrate that our method significantly improves the performance of MLLMs.
-Our main contributions are summarized as follows: \begin{itemize} \item We present \textbf{Q-Real}, the first fine-grained quality evaluation dataset for AI-generated images along the dimensions of \textbf{Realism} and \textbf{Plausibility}, constructed using an \textbf{automated annotation pipeline}. \item We design \textbf{Q-Real Bench}, comprising \textbf{ObjectQA} and \textbf{ImageQA}, to offer a comprehensive evaluation framework that systematically examines the capacity of MLLMs to judge both realism and plausibility in fine-grained quality assessment. \item We propose a \textbf{Task-Specific Finetuning} framework and conduct experiments on multiple MLLMs, demonstrating the high quality of the dataset, the comprehensiveness of the benchmark, and the effectiveness of our approach in enhancing fine-grained evaluation. \end{itemize}
+\begin{itemize}[leftmargin=*, label=\textbullet] \item We present \textbf{Q-Real}, the first fine-grained quality evaluation dataset for AI-generated images on \textbf{Naturalness} and \textbf{Distortion}, built via an automated pipeline with manual refinement. \item We design \textbf{Q-Real Bench}, comprising \textbf{ObjectQA} and \textbf{ImageQA}, to offer a comprehensive evaluation framework that systematically examines the capacity of MLLMs in fine-grained quality assessment. \item We propose a \textbf{three-stage training pipeline} and conduct experiments on multiple MLLMs, demonstrating the high quality of the dataset, the comprehensiveness of the benchmark, and the effectiveness of our approach in enhancing fine-grained evaluation. \end{itemize}